pgh-noobs/python/nativetypes.md

 object.
 Now a dictionary key is just like the `set` type, there can only be one.
 You will want to use a `dict` object when you have a value to go with your key, otherwise use a set.
 The `dict` object provides very fast access to data that you store in it.
-For example in big O notation the method to get a value is O(1), this means that no matter how much data is in the object the physical time to get a value is constant.
+For example in [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) the method to get a value is O(1), this means that no matter how much data is in the object the physical time to get a value is constant.
 ``` Python